 |1.||Strategy||Fund manager actively changes the fund’s composition at his/her own discretion||Fund manager only copies the movement of the benchmark indices|

 |2.||Expense ratio||0.08 to 2.25% depending on equity/debt orientation||Maximum 1%|

 |3.||Returns||Fund manager aims and is often able to beat the benchmark||In the range of or lower to the returns of the benchmark|

 It is not easy to decide which of these categories are ‘good’ or bad; because the difference between active and passive investment strategy is more a difference between its features rather than which category is good or bad.
 It all depends on the investor profile.
 The fact that an ETF directly maps an index is a passively managed fund’s feature.
-If an investor is looking for active management, can financially afford an active fund and the risks and goals are in line than active funds could be considered.
-However, if an investor does not want the fund manager to take too many decisions, wants the fund to simply map the benchmark and do not want to take a risk, then passively managed funds could be considered.
+If an investor is looking for active management, can financially afford an active fund, and the risks and goals are in line then active funds could be considered.
+However, if an investor does not want the fund manager to take too many decisions, wants the fund to simply map the benchmark, and does not want to take a risk, then passively managed funds could be considered.